Bake to the roots

 Instructions

-1. Bring a large pot with salted water to a boil – add the pasta and cook about 2 minutes shorter than the package says for “al dente”.
-Pour the pasta into a sieve and let drain.
+1. Bring a large pot with salted water to a boil – add the pasta and cook about 2 minutes shorter than the package says for »al dente«.
+Pour the pasta into a sieve and let it drain.
 Set aside.
 Place the pot back on the stove and add the butter.
-Let melt over medium-high heat, then add the crushed garlic and let it cook for a moment until fragrant but not browned.
+Let it melt over medium-high heat, then add the crushed garlic and let it cook for a moment until fragrant but not browned.
 Sprinkle the flour on top and mix to combine.
-Let cook for a minute while stirring constantly.
+Let it cook for a minute while stirring constantly.
 Gradually add the milk and stir to combine – a whisk works best here to get a smooth béchamel sauce.
 Bring to a boil, reduce the heat and let softly bubble for about 4-5 minutes – stir constantly or it will burn.
 Add the salt and season well with pepper and cayenne pepper.
 When the sauce has thickened nicely add the grated cheeses and mix until you have a nice and smooth cheese sauce.
 Remove from the heat, add the drained pasta and mix in.
-Let cool down completely.
+Let it cool down completely.

 3. Add the eggs to a shallow bowl or plate, whisk them a bit, and season with salt and pepper.
 Add the flour to a second bowl or plate and the panko to a third bowl or plate.
 Now roll the mac ’n‘ cheese balls first in the flour, then the egg, and lastly in the panko.
 Set aside.